SPARK Senior Health · Investment Book · Stage 3 of 6

 Why investor returns and CMS savings are the same story

-For investors: A scalable, high-margin recurring revenue model in a structurally underserved market.
+For investors: A scalable recurring revenue model in a structurally underserved market.
 CCM/APCM/RPM convert one-time visits into monthly subscription-like income. ~$239 PMPM steady state.
-4–5× base case return by Year 5.
-Portfolio breakeven Year 2.
+Base scenario reaches EBITDA positive Y2 ($471K), net income positive Y2 ($119K), and $8.0M EBITDA / $6.02M net income by Y5.
+Exit ~$40–60M at 5–7× EBITDA.

 Thesis: The fixed clinic solves access.
 Transportation removes the last barrier.
 CCM/APCM/RPM solves chronic disease management.
 The CMS savings solve capital.
 Investors and the federal government are co-investors in the same outcome — each paying for the same activity, each receiving their respective return.